weavy-labs/msbuild-inapp-chat/README.txt

 <div id="drawer" class="drawer"></div>

 Add the client scripts
 ----------------------

-- In the terminal in VS Code make sure you are in \DemoHost.
+- In the terminal in VS Code make sure you are in \msbuilddemo\DemoHost.
 - Run "npm install @weavy/dropin-js"
 - Copy the files in the folder: \msbuilddemo\DemoHost\node_modules\@weavy\dropin-js\dist
 - Drop the "weavy-dropin.js" file in \msbuilddemo\DemoHost\wwwroot\js